harperd/boxcli/README.md

 # BoxCLI
-CLI for Aidbox
+Command line interface for Aidbox and FHIR.

-Access Aidbox and FHIR resources from the command line.

 ##Build